Trim Shut Down — Best Trim App Alternatives in 2026

 1. Subgrove — if you actually wanted a tracker

-Subgrove is the piece Trim is missing: a dedicated subscription dashboard.
+Subgrove is the piece Trim never really had: a dedicated subscription dashboard.
 You add your subscriptions manually — no bank linking, ever — and get push renewal reminders with per-subscription timing, list and calendar views, and every billing cycle (weekly, monthly, yearly, custom) normalized into a true monthly cost.

 As a PWA, one app works on iPhone, Android, and desktop, installs to your home screen, and works fully offline.